-- Dependencies: No dependencies. - FPT_EMS.1.1 The TOE shall not emit [assignment: types of emissions] in excess of [assignment: specified limits] enabling access to [assignment: list of types of TSF data] and [assignment: list of types of user data]. - FPT_EMS.1.2 The TSF shall ensure [assignment: type of users] are unable to use the following interface [assignment: type of connection] to gain access to [assignment: list of types of TSF data] and [assignment: list of types of user data].
+- Hierarchical to:No other componentsDependencies:No dependencies. - FPT_EMS.1.1 The TOE shall not emit [assignment: types of emissions] in excess of [assignment: specified limits] enabling access to [assignment: list of types of TSF data] and [assignment: list of types of user data]. - FPT_EMS.1.2 The TSF shall ensure [assignment: type of users] are unable to use the following interface [assignment: type of connection] to gain access to [assignment: list of types of TSF data] and [assignment: list of types of user data].

-aemalto Reference D1278599 Release 1.1] (Printed copy not controlled: verify version before using) gemalto Classification Level Public Pages 92
+gemalto [×] Reference D1384181 Release 1.1p (Printed copy not controlled: verify version before using) Classification Level Public Pages 90

-6. SECURITY REQUIREMENTS
+7. SECURITY REQUIREMENTS